 Step 1: Marinate the Chicken

 In a large bowl, whisk together the coconut milk, soy sauce, red curry paste, fish sauce, brown sugar, garlic, curry powder, salt, and white pepper until smooth.
+Add the chicken strips and toss to coat evenly.
+Cover and refrigerate for at least 1 hour or up to overnight for maximum flavor.

 Step 2: Make the Peanut Sauce